lauramoore/react-bootstrap-examples/README.md

-Many thanks to the [react-bootstrap-starter](https://www.npmjs.com/package/react-bootstrap-starter) project by @jobleasonjr  for a quick scaffold project to start from
+Many thanks to the [react-bootstrap-starter](https://www.npmjs.com/package/react-bootstrap-starter) project by @jogleasonjr for a quick scaffold project to start from

 Run this project with: